batou069/brain/AIvault/1000_worksheets/Tree-Based Boosting Algorithms.md

 # Gradient Boosting

 _As the name suggests, Gradient Boosting means Gradient Descent + Boosting.
 This is another very popular Boosting algorithm whose work basis is just like what we’ve seen for AdaBoost.The difference lies in what it does with the underfitted values of its predecessor.
-Contrary to AdaBoost, which tweaks the instance weights at every interaction, this method tries to_ **_fit the new predictor to the residual errors made by the previous predictor_**_._
+Contrary to AdaBoost, which tweaks the instance weights at every interaction, this method tries to_ **_fit the new predictor to the residual errors made by the previous predictor_**_.
+Z1 = np.dot(W1, X) + b1
+    A1 = relu(Z1)  # Use ReLU for the hidden layer
+    Z2 = np.dot(W2, A1) + b2
+    A2 = sigmoid(Z2) # Use Sigmoid for the binary output

+    cache = {"Z1": Z1, "A1": A1, "Z2": Z2, "A2": A2}
+    return A2, cache_

 Gradient boosting re-defines boosting as a numerical optimization problem where the objective is to **minimize the loss function** of the model by adding weak learners using a **gradient-descent like procedure**.